The Social Insurance Number (SIN) Code of Practice

 Overview

-Department of Employment and Social Development Act (DESDA) and the Employment Insurance Act specify who needs a Social Insurance Number (SIN) to work in Canada.
-This list includes:
+Department of Employment and Social Development Act (DESDA) and the Employment Insurance Act specify who needs a SIN for employment purposes.
+This includes:

-The Employment Insurance Regulations require an individual to apply for a SIN as soon as possible.
+The Employment Insurance Regulations require you to have a SIN for employment purposes.
 You must provide your SIN to your employer no later than 3 days after your employment start date.
-This does not prevent you from working before receiving your SIN.

 Under the Income Tax Act, you need a SIN: